32.6 C

 Losses Accelerate Year Over Year

 Trump Media’s financial trajectory has worsened considerably in recent years.
 The company’s net losses have surged from $58.2 million in 2023 to $400.9 million in 2024, then ballooned to more than $712 million in 2025.
-The first quarter results suggest 2026 could deliver another record-breaking year for losses, creating an increasingly awkward situation for a president whose family controls much of the company.
+The first quarter results suggest 2026 could deliver another record-breaking year for losses, raising additional scrutiny for a president whose family controls much of the company.

 Leadership Shakeup and Strategic Pivots